sibbaldclaire/msc-thesis/README.md

 # msc-thesis
-This repository contains both the code and the simulated datasets used in the analysis performed for the MSc thesis in Statistics at Imperial College London.
+This repository contains the code, simulated datasets and the results used in the analysis performed for the MSc thesis in Statistics at Imperial College London.